LDMX-Software/hcal-testbeam-analysis/README.md

 ## Workflow
 1. Reformat decoded ROOT files
     Transform input ROOT files into csv files for ease of use.
 This involves removing unneeded information and aggregating individual time-sample data into per-event information.
 The goal is to reduce the file size and reformat.
+This step also will perform alignment of two FPGAs, corresponding to the front and back of the HCAL prototype.
     - Source file: makeAnalysisFiles.py
     - Notebook: reformat_root_files.ipynb